Halloween in New Orleans is a magical, otherworldly experience

 Voodoo queen Marie Laveau’s grave (center) at St Louis Cemetery #1 in New Orleans. | Photo: Shutterstock

 As I pass below the soot-streaked highway overpasses that mark the entrance to New Orleans, it’s easy to see how thoroughly the ghosts of New Orleans haunt the city.
-Here, the dead outnumber the living at least ten to one, and the devastating scars of Hurricane Katrina’s wrath are still festering like a slowly healing wound aching to return to its original splendor.

 Dukes and devils alike prowl the lamplight alleys 365 days a year, but especially during this spirit-laden season.
-As I stroll around the French Quarter below iron-wrought balconies, I can nearly hear the raucous beckoning of women of the night, hanging high above the gilded grime of the masses.
+Strolling around the French Quarter below iron-wrought balconies, I can nearly hear the raucous beckoning of women of the night, hanging high above the gilded grime of the masses.
 The smell of shrimp and electricity is heavy in the air as an oncoming storm blows in from the bayou, causing the oil lamps to eerily flicker.
 Every few feet, I nearly trip over broken brick walkways.
 Maybe it’s the city’s way of bringing the already awestruck to their knees.

 NOLA is one of the few places in the U.S. where voodoo is practiced. | Photo: Beth Demmon